 What is the Turtle & Marine Environmental Conservation & Education in Ecuador project all about?

 Volunteer and support turtle and marine environmental conservation and education in Ecuador.
 This research, conservation and education project located on the Pacific Coast works to protect the lives and habitats of turtles, sharks and other marine life.
 It focuses on the critically endangered Hawksbill Turtle, alongside the Green Turtle and the Olive Ridley breeds.
-From May to September beaches in the Northern Esmerelda region are also monitored.

 Involvement of local communities is essential for sustainable conservation efforts and educating them in the results of scientific investigation is important.
 The project has developed an excellent Environmental Education Program that involves local school children in activities such as beach cleaning, small garden construction and the production of informative conservation murals.